 The application sections and criteria are outlined below.
 Each section has a word limit and is scored from four to zero (with four representing excellent).
 The purpose of the scoring system is to evaluate applications based on the strategic objectives of GENUS.
-Funding decisions are informed primarily by the accumulative scoring of two reviewers regarding each assessed application, per the below sections.
+Funding decisions are informed primarily by the accumulative scoring of two reviewers regarding each assessed application, as per the sections below.
 Each section is weighted, indicating its strategic importance.
 Applications are ranked by overall scores and given to the review panel for final assessment.
 Applicants are advised to consider these outlined criteria when writing their application.